Informative Note

 Measures to stimulate construction:

-It is proposed that the VAT rate on construction should be reduced from 23% to 6% in the following cases: (i) construction of dwellings for sale at a price of up to €648,000; and (ii) construction of dwellings for rent at a monthly rent of up to €2,300.
+It is proposed that the Value Added Tax (VAT) rate on construction should be reduced from 23% to 6% in the following cases: (i) construction of dwellings for sale at a price of up to €648,000; and (ii) construction of dwellings for rent at a monthly rent of up to €2,300.
 This measure is temporary and, if approved, will remain in force until 2029.

 It should be noted that the announced measure appears to exclude owner-occupied and permanent housing from the scope of the reduced VAT rate.
-If this aspect is confirmed in the draft law to be presented to the Assembly of the Republic, it could compromise the consistency of the package of measures adopted.
-It would be difficult to justify why construction for a person’s own permanent residence should not benefit from the same VAT rate as construction for sale or rent.
+If this is confirmed in the draft law to be presented to the Portuguese Parliament, it could compromise the consistency of the package of measures adopted.
+It would be difficult to justify why construction for an individual’s own permanent residence should not benefit from the same VAT rate as construction for sale or rent.

 Measures to reduce demand

-However, serious doubts have been raised as to the compatibility of this measure with the principle of non-discrimination under European tax law, as well as with the constitutional principle of equality, given that the details are unknown.
+Although the details of this measure remain unclear, there are serious doubts regarding its compatibility with the principle of non-discrimination nder European tax law, as well as with the constitutional principle of equality.

 Keep up to date